MNoel1117/devlab/Using-cURL.md

 ====
 You can easily interact with the M2X API using cURL, a powerful command-line tool for making HTTP calls.

-*Pre-requisites: Windows 7 or later, or Mac OS X 10.7 or later*
+*Pre-requisites: Windows 7 or later, or Mac OS X 10.7 or later (for this guide)* *cURL itself works with almost any OS.
+You cam find a full list here: http://curl.haxx.se/docs/install.html*

 ### Downloading + installing cURL on Windows
 *(cURL is already installed on computers running Mac OS X)*